Ruth's Chris Steak House: Expansion and franchising, 1976–1999

 The first franchised restaurant was opened in 1977 by a loyal customer, Thomas J. "T. J." Moran (c.
 1931–2015), in Baton Rouge, who went on to open several more franchised Ruth's Chris locations, TJ Ribs, and Ruffino's restaurants through his company T.J.
 Moran Associates.
 Fertel noted, "All our franchisees were people who had eaten at one time or another in one of our restaurants.
 We never looked for franchisees.
 They came to us".
 The chain expanded rapidly over the next two decades, with 66 locations in the U.S. and overseas by mid-1998, and achieving over $200 million in annual revenues.

 Acquisition by Madison Dearborn 1999–2005

 In 1999, Fertel, then 72, developed lung cancer.
 She sold a 79.3 percent interest in the chain in August 1999 to investment company Madison Dearborn Partners of Chicago, remaining as a shareholder until her death in 2002.

 In that period, the chain expanded to 86 restaurants, including 10 overseas locations.
 Revenues fell to $167.8 million in 2003, before rising again to $192.2 million in 2004.

-Public company, 2005 onwards
+Public company, 2005 onward

-On August 9, 2005, under President & CEO Craig Miller, Ruth's Chris Steak House became a public company following a successful IPO valuing the company at $235 million and an increase of 15 percent in first-day trading.
+On August 9, 2005, under President and CEO Craig Miller, Ruth's Chris Steak House became a public company following a successful IPO valuing the company at $235 million and an increase of 15 percent in first-day trading.